Poverty-related problems, survey on living conditions

 Material deprivation cover the populations ability to afford basic material goods:

-Not able to afford internet connection.
-Including internet via mobile phone.
+Cannot afford internet access: Including internet via mobile phone.

-Belong to a household that does not own its own dwelling.
+Tenant: Belong to a household that rents their dwelling.

 Social deprivation covers the populations ability to afford basic social goods.